slobentanzer/causality_perspective_2023/manuscript.md

 - biases and what they mean for CR, particularly in the context of biomedical data

-- the role of prior knowledge in CR and how to translate prior knowledge into suitable biases
+- the role of prior knowledge (PK) in CR and how to translate PK into suitable biases

 - the role of foundation models in molecular systems biology and their relationship to CR